maxiboom1/resolume-controller/README.md

 7. The application will have playlist control interface - GOTO START, PLAY, PREV, NEXT, REMOVE.
 8. The playlist will select whole list row on click.
 On double-click it will play the item.
 9. Resolume API provide URL with media thumbnail to each cued clip - so it could be nice to include this thumbnail for each playlist item.
-10. Resolume have limitation - you cannot edit not active deck - so we need to handle case that deck has been changed from resolume UI - in that case we need to notice warning msg in our application.
+10. Resolume have limitation - you cannot edit not active deck - so we need to handle case that deck has been changed from Resolume UI - in that case we need to notice warning msg in our application.
 11. Use local storage, so if user reloads the page, the playlist he built is still available.

 ### Extra features: